scummvm/scummvm/doc/docportal/settings/engine.rst

 .. _ttsnarrator:

 TTS Narrator
-	Use text-to-speech to read the descriptions, if test-to-speech is available)
+	Uses text-to-speech to read the descriptions, if text-to-speech is available.

 	*tts_narrator*